 Thousand claims that they replace your helmet if it gets stolen.
 You don’t need to register for any program either.
 Although, you will have to send them a claim.
 Either way, I hope that your helmet doesn’t get stolen!

-Strap system looked too minimalistic but held up nicely during tests
+Thousand Helmets’ strap system looked too minimalistic but held up nicely during tests.

 The attaching system is basically a well-designed and thought out magnetic buckle.
 You can attach and detach it easily, but it still does what it should do in critical situations.
 I was skeptical at first and thought of some safety issues.
 However, when making my helmet-on-head tests, the buckle didn’t open.
 My tests included pulling from different angles and creating forces to try and mimic a crash.
 Even though the buckle worked, just for the peace of mind, the magnet should be little-bit stronger.